elbandingo/readme_generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ### Installation:
-just run it
+use it all you want
 ### Usage
 ![usage tutorial](assets/images/image.jpg)
 ### License
 This project is licensed with:
-Apache-2.0
+MIT
 ### Contributing
 contribute all you want
 ### Tests
-no tests available yet
+no tests yet
 ### Questions
-email me: elbandingo@protonmail.com<br />
+email me: hey@hey.com<br />
 review my work: https://github.com/elbandingo